minh1132001/Dots-and-boxes-game/README.md

 matrix S that correspond to the edge of table will be change:\
   *1 if it is turn of player 1*\
   *2 if it is turn of player 2*
+ - This process will be continuous until all element in the matrix S are different 0.
+- After all the score of player1 and player 2 will be calculate base on the matrix A, B and S.
+- We will use the minimax algorithm to find the best way that each player can choose and perform it.